For Students

 Verify your board has all required sections before fair day

-Student downloads are accessible after applying for the Ambassador Portal, or ask your teacher to request Teacher Portal access.
+Student downloads are accessible after applying for the Student or Ambassador Portal, or ask your teacher to request Teacher Portal access.